Shadow5634/When2MeetHelper-1/README.md

 Extention in a usable state!!
 As of now just displays the available people at a particular time slot Also does the above if the cursor is not on a time slot displaying an empty list

+## Usage Instructions

+Keyboard shortcut: `Ctrl + Shift + E`

+Go to a when2meet scheduling page and reload the page to ensure the extension is actually in effect (_might not work otherwise_).

+Bring your cursor on a time slot on the **right** table (i.e. the one labeled Group's Availability).
+Then hit the above keyboard shortcut and watch the magic happen.